iter-tools/iter-tools/README.md

 ```

 ## async-tap
-Same as tap, but for async iterables
+Same as tap, but for async iterables.
+The argument can be a function returning synchronously or a promise.
 ```js
 compose(
   asyncTap(item => console.log(item)),